 A few factors can increase the chances of placenta previa for an expectant mother, including a previous C-section or other surgery involving her uterus, since the presence of scar tissue can impact the connection of the placenta to the uterus.
 It is also more common for women who have had a previous baby, experienced placenta previa already in the past, are carrying more than one baby, or who are older than 35.

 If handled properly by doctors and healthcare workers, placenta previa should not cause serious injuries to a mother or her child.
 One of the biggest dangers when placenta previa is present is hemorrhaging or bleeding of the mother during or just after delivery.
 Medical professionals should be ready for this danger, however, and be able to respond promptly if excessive bleeding does occur.
 Preterm birth can also be an issue, and serious bleeding before delivery is scheduled may require an emergency C-section.
 Again, doctors should plan for this with the mother, prepare her for this possibility, and perform the procedure correctly to ensure the mother and baby are not injured.

-If you or a loved one experienced an injury or other loss due to placenta previa, it is possible that your doctor did not act properly to handle the situation.
+If you or a loved one experienced an injury or other loss due to placenta previa in New York, it is possible that your doctor did not act properly to handle the situation.
 Identifying medical malpractice is not easy, however, so you need an experienced NY personal injury lawyer to work for you and review your case to see if proper steps were taken.
-Call us at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 to look at your case and discuss your options.
+Call us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 to look at your case and discuss your options.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.